noqdev/iambic/docs/DOCKER.md

 - Get this container running as a GitHub action on 1) main branch push (apply the changes), 2) schedule (Every 5 minutes) to detect/correct drift
 - Support automatically detecting accounts via AWS organizations, and populating roles on these accounts.
 - Create a specific role for iambic (And don't re-use Noq SaaS SpokeRole)
+- Update Iambic container to be accessible on dockerhub or public ECR.

 ## Running Locally